 Women with an ostomy may prefer to wear a one-piece or a tankini to help support and cover their ostomy pouch.

 For men, wearing an ostomy wrap may help support and conceal the pouch by itself.
 However, you may also feel more comfortable wearing a t-shirt over the wrap along with swim trunks, depending on the placement of your stoma.

 Want to know more?
 180 Medical customers get a 35% discount on their first order with OstomySecrets, so contact us today to get started.

 Tips for Sweating with an Ostomy

 On average, people tend to change their skin barriers every few days and reapply.
-However, keep in mind that this schedule depends on each individual’s needs, rate of usage, and ostomy product types.
+However, remember that this schedule depends on each individual’s needs, usage rate, and ostomy product types.

 Most ostomy appliances come equipped with a water-resistant adhesive that should seal quite well.
 However, if you’re having difficulties keeping your pouch sealed to your skin, there are special adhesives available that create a stronger seal than usual.

 180 Medical carries Convatec’s full line of extended wear ostomy products, including skin barriers and one-piece and two-piece pouches.